kataw/kataw/test/__snapshot__/parser/expressions/assignment/keyword_with_escapes_check/gen/inside_an_async_func/impox005cu0072t.md

 ✖ Unexpected token. - start: 26, end: 28
 ✖ The `import` keyword can only be used with the module goal - start: 26, end: 28 ✖ Expected a `;` - start: 26, end: 28
+✖ The parser expected to find a '}' to match the '{' token here - start: 26, end: 28
 ✖ Declaration or statement expected - start: 26, end: 28
 ✖ Declaration or statement expected - start: 30, end: 33